shuangwu5/mostlyai/docs/syntax.md

 ## Connectors

 Connectors can be used both as a source of original data for training a generator, as well as a destination for delivering the generated synthetic data samples to.
-Please see our [Platform Documentation](https://mostly.ai/docs), respectively our [Open API specificiations](https://github.com/mostly-ai/mostly-openapi/blob/main/public-api.yaml) for the full list of available connectors, and their corresponding configuration parameters.
+See [ConnectorConfig](api_domain/#mostlyai.sdk.domain.ConnectorConfig) for the full list of available connectors, and their corresponding configuration parameters.

 ```python
 # create a new connector